 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
-The Company is exposed to interest rate risk on its cash and cash equivalents, which earn interest at 0.40% - 0.45%.
+The Company is exposed to interest rate risk on its cash and cash equivalents, and short-term investments which earn interest at 0.40% - 0.45%.
 The balances are held with a major financial institution and market risk is not considered significant.